 On February 12, 1999, Dick Durbin joined all Democrats in the Senate in voting to acquit Bill Clinton on both impeachment articles in Clinton's impeachment trial.

-In 2000, Dick Durbin was reportedly considered by Democratic presidential nominee Al Gore to be his running mate for Vice President of the United States.
-However, Gore ultimately chose Joe Lieberman.
+In 2000, Dick Durbin was reportedly considered by Democratic presidential nominee Al Gore as a potential running mate for Vice President of the United States.

-In 2001, Dick Durbin voted to approve the Authorization for Use of Military Force Against Terrorists, which granted the executive broad military powers.
+In 2001, Dick Durbin voted to approve the Authorization for Use of Military Force Against Terrorists, granting the executive broad military powers that were used to justify the 2001 U.S. invasion of Afghanistan and later military interventions.

-On September 9, 2002, Dick Durbin was the first of four Democratic senators on the Select Committee on Intelligence (SSCI) to request Central Intelligence Director George Tenet to prepare a National Intelligence Estimate (NIE) on the status of Iraq's Weapon of mass destruction programs.
+On September 9, 2002, Dick Durbin was one of four Democratic senators on the SSCI to request Central Intelligence Director George Tenet to prepare a National Intelligence Estimate (NIE) on the status of Iraq's Weapon of mass destruction programs.

-On October 1, 2002, Dick Durbin was one of few senators who read the resulting October 1, 2002, NIE, Iraq's Continuing Programs for Weapons of Mass Destruction.
+On October 1, 2002, Dick Durbin was one of few senators who read the resulting National Intelligence Estimate, Iraq's Continuing Programs for Weapons of Mass Destruction.

 After the 2004 election, Dick Durbin became the Democratic Whip in the 109th Congress.

-In 2004, Dick Durbin, a Roman Catholic, was barred from receiving communion by the Roman Catholic Diocese of Springfield in Illinois because he voted against the Partial-Birth Abortion Ban Act, raising controversies.
+In 2004, Dick Durbin, a Roman Catholic, was barred from receiving communion by the Roman Catholic Diocese of Springfield in Illinois because he voted against the Partial-Birth Abortion Ban Act.

-On March 2, 2005, Dick Durbin was one of 40 senators to co-sponsor the Darfur Peace and Accountability Act (S. 495).
-The bill sought to deny visas and entrance to the U.S. to anyone involved in or responsible for the genocide in Darfur.
+On March 2, 2005, Dick Durbin co-sponsored the Darfur Peace and Accountability Act (S. 495).
+The bill aimed to deny visas and entry to the U.S. for people involved in or responsible for the genocide in Darfur.

-On June 14, 2005, Dick Durbin compared interrogation techniques used at Camp X-Ray, Guantanamo Bay, as reported by the Federal Bureau of Investigation, to those utilized by regimes such as Nazi Germany, the Soviet Union, and the Khmer Rouge.
+On June 14, 2005, Dick Durbin compared interrogation techniques used at Camp X-Ray, Guantanamo Bay, as reported by the Federal Bureau of Investigation, to those utilized by regimes like Nazi Germany, the Soviet Union, and the Khmer Rouge in the U.S. Senate chambers.

-On June 21, 2005, Dick Durbin apologized before the Senate for his earlier remarks regarding Guantanamo Bay, stating, "More than most people, a senator lives by his words ... occasionally words fail us, occasionally we will fail words."
+On June 21, 2005, Dick Durbin apologized before the Senate for his earlier remarks comparing Guantanamo Bay interrogation techniques to those of Nazi Germany, stating, "More than most people, a senator lives by his words ... occasionally words fail us, occasionally we will fail words."

 From 2005 to 2007, Dick Durbin served as assistant minority leader.

-In 2005, Dick Durbin became the Senate Democratic Whip under Harry Reid.
+In 2005, Dick Durbin began his service as the Senate Democratic whip under Harry Reid.

 In 2005, Dick Durbin compared the U.S. treatment of prisoners at Guantanamo Bay Naval Base to atrocities committed by "Nazis, Soviets in their gulags, or some mad regime—Pol Pot or others—that had no concern for human beings."
 He later apologized to the military for his remarks.

-In May 2006, Dick Durbin campaigned to maintain a $0.54 per gallon tariff on imported ethanol.
-He argued that domestic ethanol production was sufficient and expanding.
+In May 2006, Dick Durbin campaigned to maintain a $0.54 per gallon tariff on imported ethanol, arguing that domestic ethanol production was sufficient and expanding.

-In 2006, Dick Durbin co-sponsored the Durbin-Leahy Amendment to the Supplemental Appropriations bill for emergency funding to instill peace in Darfur.
-He also co-sponsored the Lieberman Resolution and the Clinton Amendment.
+In 2006, Dick Durbin co-sponsored the Durbin-Leahy Amendment to provide emergency funding to instill peace in Darfur.
+In 2006, he also co-sponsored the Lieberman Resolution and the Clinton Amendment.

 In 2006, the National Journal rated Dick Durbin as the most liberal U.S. senator.

-In March 2007, Dick Durbin introduced the African Health Capacity Investment Act of 2007, aimed at providing over $600 million to improve medical facilities and train doctors in Africa.
+In March 2007, Dick Durbin introduced the African Health Capacity Investment Act of 2007, proposing significant U.S. funding over three years to improve medical facilities and training in Africa.

 In March 2007, Dick Durbin joined 32 other senators to co-sponsor the Early Treatment for HIV Act.

-On June 7, 2007, Dick Durbin introduced the Sudan Disclosure Enforcement Act.
-The bill aimed to enhance the U.S. Government's ability to impose penalties on violators of U.S. sanctions against Sudan and called for the U.N.
-Security Council to vote on sanctions against the Sudanese Government for the genocide in Darfur.
+On June 7, 2007, Dick Durbin introduced the Sudan Disclosure Enforcement Act, aimed at enhancing the U.S. Government's ability to impose penalties on violators of U.S. sanctions against Sudan and called for U.N. sanctions against the Sudanese Government for the genocide in Darfur.

-In October 2007, Dick Durbin opposed a bill in the Illinois General Assembly that would allow three casinos to be built, questioning whether building more casinos was the right future for Illinois.
+In October 2007, Dick Durbin opposed a bill in the Illinois General Assembly that would allow three casinos to be built, questioning if more casinos were the future of Illinois.

 In December 2007, Dick Durbin co-sponsored Senator John Kerry's Nondiscrimination in Travel and Immigration Act.